MicrosoftDocs/azure-docs/articles/marketplace/marketplace-publishers-guide.md

 Using AAD to enable 1-click authentication to your app or Trial:

 - Streamlines the customer experience from Marketplace to Trial
-- Maintains the feel of an �in-product experience� even when the user is redirected from Marketplace to your domain or Trial environment
+- Maintains the feel of an 'in-product experience' even when the user is redirected from Marketplace to your domain or Trial environment
 - Decreases the likelihood of abandonment on redirect because there is not an additional sign-in step
 - Reduces deployment barriers for the large population of AAD users